narenderpanwar/certified-kubernetes-administrator-course-notes/docs/08-Storage/08-Persistent-Volume-And-Persistent-Volume-Claims.md

 ### Persistent Volume Claims (PVCs)

 - A persistent volume claim (PVC) is a request to use the Persistent Volume (PV) storage submitted by a pod.
 - Once a PVC is created, Kubernetes tries to find a suitable PV that matches the PVC's requirements.
-This matching process considers factors like `access mode`, `storage class`, and `storage availability`.
+This matching process considers factors like `access mode`, `storage size`, and `storage class` etc.
 - If properties not matches or PV is not available for the PVC then it will display the pending state.

   ```